edespino/cloudberry-site/docs/data-loading/load-data-using-gpfdist.md

 title: Load Data Using gpfdist
 ---

-# Load Data into Cloudberry Database Using `gpfdist`
+# Load Data into Apache Cloudberry Using `gpfdist`

-To load data from local host files or files accessible via internal network, you can use the `gpfdist` protocol in the `CREATE EXTERNAL TABLE` statement. gpfdist is a file server utility that runs on a host other than the Cloudberry Database coordinator or standby coordinator. `gpfdist` serves files from a directory on the host to Cloudberry Database segments.
+To load data from local host files or files accessible via internal network, you can use the `gpfdist` protocol in the `CREATE EXTERNAL TABLE` statement. gpfdist is a file server utility that runs on a host other than the Apache Cloudberry coordinator or standby coordinator. `gpfdist` serves files from a directory on the host to Apache Cloudberry segments.

-When external data is served by gpfdist, all segments in the Cloudberry Database system can read or write external table data in parallel.
+When external data is served by gpfdist, all segments in the Apache Cloudberry system can read or write external table data in parallel.

 The supported data formats are: